noah-schechter/docs/pages/docs/metadata.md

 Atlos offers several tools for moderating viewing and editing access to individual incidents.
 We recommend that you use these incident-level tools only when Atlos' project-level access controls are insufficient.
 Only project owners and managers can edit an incident's restrictions.

 ### Freezing
 Freezing an incident prevents viewers and editors from editing a incident's attributes, metadata, and source material.
-Project managers and owners can still edit a Frozen incident's data.
+Project managers and owners can still edit a frozen incident's data.

 {% callout type="caution" %}
 We encourage you not to use this restriction to seal data when an investigation is completed (as a replacement for marking incidents as [Complete](/docs/metadata#status)).
 Use Frozen as an emergency moderation tool in extreme cases, not as a standard part of your workflow.